Wine Studies Courses

 Role of microorganisms in the growth of grapes and production of wine.
 Exploration of both beneficial and harmful microbes, and the mechanisms by which microbes interact with their hosts and each other.
 For the non-science major; assumes no biology or chemistry.
 3 credits (NW)

 This seminar course is designed to introduce students to where and how grapes are grown.
 Emphasis will be given to understanding the types of varieties of grapes, their general biology and physiology, and the environmental factors required to grow grapes including climate, geology, soil, and landscapes.
 In addition, the course will cover basic aspects of vine growth development and training, trellis systems, and vineyard management.
 Up to $20 course fee.
-Prerequisite: WINE 101.
-Offered fall.
 2 credits.
-Prerequisites: WINE 101.
-Frequency of Offering: Fall.
-2 credit(s).

 This seminar course is designed to introduce students to the science of winemaking, including history and geographical distribution of wine production, types of grape varieties and wine styles, and the influence of climate and soil.
 The student will acquire knowledge on the basics of fermentation of wine, handling, storage and bottling methods, and the general legal framework for wine production.
 Up to $20 course fee.
-Prerequisite: WINE 101.
-Offered fall.
 2 credits.